Vaccination policy of the United States: 2020s weakening of school immunization requirements

-After the rollout of the COVID-19 vaccine, public support in vaccination mandates declined, especially among Republicans.
-In response, some conservative states loosened their immunization policies for schools.
+After the rollout of the COVID-19 vaccine, public support for vaccination mandates declined, especially among Republicans.
+In response, some conservative states have loosened their immunization policies for schools.
 In July 2023, Mississippi started recognizing religious exemptions for the first time after a judge's order.
 In January 2025, West Virginia governor Patrick Morrisey issued an executive order allowing religious exemptions in the state, however, the order has not been enforced as of June 2025, and the state's Board of Education had voted to ignore the order.

 In April 2025, Idaho became the first and only state to remove most of the state's immunization requirements, including those for K-12 schools, after the passage of Senate Bill 1210.
-Under this law, while schools and businesses can refuse students and employees who are actively sick from being on the premise, they cannot require any medical intervention, including vaccines.
+Under this law, while schools and businesses can refuse students and employees who are actively sick from being on the premises, they cannot require any medical intervention, including vaccines.